RevealBi/sdk-samples-wpf/RevealSdkSample/README.md

 dotnet run
 ```

-If everything went smooth you should seem something like:
+If everything went smooth you should see something like:

 ```
 info: Microsoft.Hosting.Lifetime[0]